-FICC states that members occasionally execute same-day starting repos after the close of the Fedwire Securities Service ("Fedwire"), which is the service that members generally use for settling bilateral securities obligations.32 Currently, such trades settle bilaterally between the parties outside of FICC, provided that both parties use the same clearing bank for settlement.
-In the Advance Notice, FICC proposes to include such lateday trades in the Same-Day Settling Service (i.e., FICC proposes to act as CCP for the Start Leg) on a reasonable efforts basis, meaning that FICC would attempt to contact the parties to the trade and FICC's clearing bank to confirm agreement to settle the trade.33
+FICC states that members occasionally execute same-day starting repos after the close of the Fedwire Securities Service ("Fedwire"), which is the service that members generally use for settling bilateral securities obligations.
+Currently, such trades settle bilaterally between the parties outside of FICC, provided that both parties use the same clearing bank for settlement.
+FICC proposes to include such late-day trades in the Same-Day Settling Service (i.e., FICC proposes to act as CCP for the Start Leg) on a reasonable